WirlyWirly/RomM-ES/README.md

 > Importing games using external tools while ES-DE is running can result in undetected changes, overwritten changes, or even corrupted `gamelist.xml` files.

-After doing the setup above, simply call the `GameImporter.py` script and it will begin importing games from RomM...
+After doing the setup above, simply call the `GameImporter.py` script and it will begin importing games from RomM into ES-DE

 ```sh
 python ./GameImporter.py
 ```

-To download games on demand, simply start a game in ES-DE and and it will be downloaded from RomM using the `GameStart.py` script.
+To download games on demand, you need only start a game in ES-DE and it will be downloaded from RomM using the `GameStart.py` script.

 > [!NOTE]
 > Be aware that ES-DE may hang until the download is complete, which can be noticable with larger rom files or slower connections.

-ℹ️ RomM will be queried for each platform that is enabled in the `settings.ini` file.
-The returned list of games for that platform will each be checked against what is already in ES-DE, as dupe prevention based on filename.
-For those that are not already in ES-DE, their metadata\artwork will be downloaded and placed into the appropriate ES-DE directories.
+* When importing, RomM will be queried for each platform that is enabled in the `settings.ini` file.
+The returned list of games for that platform will each be checked against what is already in ES-DE for any dupes based on filenames.
+For games that are not already in ES-DE, their metadata\artwork will be downloaded and placed into the appropriate ES-DE directories.
 When you next start ES-DE, your RomM games will have been imported.

-ℹ️ When importing, byte-sized **placeholder** files will be created in the ROMs directory of ES-DE.
+* When importing, byte-sized **placeholder** files will be created in the ROMs directory of ES-DE.
 These tiny plain-text placeholder files store the RomM id of that game, which will later allow for on-demand downloading when a game is first launched.

-ℹ️ All metadata is sourced directly from the RomM api and used to create the ES-DE library items, so any edits should be done server side within RomM.
+* All metadata is sourced directly from the RomM api and used to create the ES-DE library items, so any edits should be done server side within RomM.

 ## 📝 TO-DO
-* Improve `gamelist.xml` handling
 * Improve error-handling
 * Archive extracting
 * Artwork\Metadata refreshing
 * MixImage uploading from ES-DE to RomM
-* More relative paths and streamlined setup
+* More relative paths and streamlined setup process
 * Go to bed 😩